 - ‘No decision about me without me’ – Some legal perspectives covering the Mental Capacity Act and the Deprivation of Liberty Safeguards to consider further in pastoral work.

 - Resources and information on appropriate services.
 What is needed for a church community to become ‘dementia friendly’.

-A launch event will be held on 24th July 2017, with opportunities to learn more about:
+A launch event was held on 24th July 2017, with opportunities to learn more about:

 - The dementia friendly communities initiative

 - Spiritual accompaniment at the end of life